 What if I was in close contact with someone who has been exposed to someone with a confirmed case of COVID-19?

 The Centers for Disease Control recommends self-isolation to help prevent the spread of the virus.
 Please contact your primary care provider or, if you do not have one, our Med-Help Urgent Care

 facility at 539 Farmington Avenue, Bristol for a screening.

 What is Bristol Health’s plan to minimize the spread of COVID-19?

-Bristol Health is actively preparing for the coronavirus crisis as it affects our local communities.
+Bristol Health continues to plan and prepare for the coronavirus crisis as it affects our local communities.
 This includes:

 - Working with local and state Public Health Departments and other key organizations

 - Providing education regarding COVID-19 to the community